-The Foundations Comprehensive Board Review resource is intended to provide a high-yield, systems-based approach to studying for the Emergency Medicine In-Training Exam (ITE) and American Board of Emergency Medicine Written Board Exam.
+The Foundations of Emergency Medicine Comprehensive Board Review resource is intended to provide a high-yield, systems-based approach to studying for the Emergency Medicine In-Training Exam (ITE) and American Board of Emergency Medicine Written Board Exam.
 The first version, created in 2016, was developed as a comprehensive reservoir of test relevant information based on a multitude of board review references.
-Each year, content has been edited by a recent emergency medicine resident while they study for the written board exam.
+Over subsequent years, content has been edited by a recent emergency medicine residency graduate while they study for the written board exam.
 This review is divided by system with the highest yield (highest % on the test) first and the lower yield content topics towards the end.
 This is meant to be a free, open access resource that learners of emergency medicine can use for independent study.
 For a more interactive approach, consider following instructions for flashcard review noted below.